Is it too hot or cold to use a weed control product?

-A. First, you have to know a little about the weeds you are trying to control.
+First, you should identify the weeds you are trying to control.
 Is the weed a grassy weed or broadleaf weed?
 Is it an annual or perennial?
 Does it appear in the spring, summer or fall?
-Answering these questions is important in deciding which herbicide to apply.
-The categories listed below detail the differences between herbicides.
+Answering these questions is important in deciding which weed control product to apply.
+The categories listed below detail the differences between herbicides:

-Pre-emergent herbicides are applied to stop the weed seeds from germinating like Bonide's Maize Weed Preventer.
-Just be aware that pre-emergent products will stop all seeds from germinating.
+Pre-emergent weed control products are applied to stop the weed seeds from germinating.
+Be aware that pre-emergent products will stop all seeds from germinating.

-Post-emergent herbicides are applied to weeds that are already growing.
+Post-emergent weed control products are applied to weeds that are already growing.
 Good leaf coverage is important.

-A. We recommend using Bonide’s KleenUp Grass & Weed Killer.
-This is a non-selective systemic herbicide that will kill everything it is applied to yet will allow you to plant in one week.
+We recommend using Bonide’s KleenUp Grass & Weed Killer.
+This is a non-selective systemic herbicide that will kill everything it is applied to and will allow you to plant in one week.